-□ Yes □ No Lasers If you checked Yes : - Is any of the technology NOT publicly available ? \square Yes \square No If yes, please briefly describe the technology. □ Yes □ No Mass spectrometers If you checked Yes : - Is any of the technology $\underline{\text{NOT}}$ publicly available? \square Yes \square No If yes, please briefly describe the technology. □ Yes □ No Triggered spark gaps If you checked Yes : - Is any of the technology NOT publicly available ? \square Yes \square No If yes, please briefly describe the technology. □ Yes □ No Oscilloscopes If you checked Yes : - Is any of the technology NOT publicly available ? \square Yes \square No If yes, please briefly describe the technology.
-Section 5: Scop pe of Research Exposure, Access Will the Renefi ciary have access to research involving Department of Defense, NASA, Department of Energy, Defense on Agency, Department of Homeland Security, or U.S. military sponsored research?
-If ye s, are th here any restrictions which would prevent the Beneficiary from having $access^$ to the research? \Box Yes \Box No If there are restrictions, please describe them briefly. technol ogy tha at TTUHSC, will the Beneficiary have access to any non-TTUHSC owned or controlled technical data or t is considered proprietary or confidential by the non-TTUHSC party?
-(This includes U.S. government ical data or information with dissemination controls or other restrictive markings as well as source code subject to the Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR) controlled software.) □ Yes □ No If yes, please describe briefly.
-Will the Beneficiary have $access^$ to "items" (e.g., infectious biological agents, hazardous chemicals, radioactive material and/or scientific equipment or instruments, including highly specialized computing equipment) in the performance of his/her job duties? \Box Yes \Box No If yes, are there any restrictions which would prevent the Beneficiary from having $access^$ to the items or its technology? \square Yes \square No If there are restrictions, please describe them briefly.
-Section 6: Contractual Issues If any research is being sponsored by another organization, has the sponsor imposed publication restrictions or has the sponsor provided information under a Non-Disclosure Agreement or Confidentiality Agreement? \Box Yes \Box No \Box N/A If any research of the Beneficiary is being sponsored by another organization, has the organization indicated or imposed any specific national security controls? \square Yes \square No \square N/A
+Is any of the technology NOT publicly available? 🗆 Yes 🗆 No -------------------------- --------------------------------- ------------

+□ Yes □ No Mass spectrometers

+If you checked Yes:

+- Is any of the technology NOT publicly available?

+Yes

+No

+□ Yes □ No Triggered spark gaps

+If you checked Yes:

+□ Yes □ No Oscilloscopes

+If you checked Yes:

+Section 5: Scope of Research Exposure, Access

+Will the Beneficiary have access to research involving Department of Defense, NASA, Department of Energy, Defense Threat Reduction Agency, Department of Homeland Security, or U.S. military sponsored research?

+If yes, are there any restrictions which would prevent the Beneficiary from having access to the research?
+No

+If there are restrictions, please describe them briefly.

+While working at TTUHSC, will the Beneficiary have access^{} to any non-TTUHSC owned or controlled technical data or technology that is considered proprietary or confidential by the non-TTUHSC party?
+(This includes U.S. government furnished technical data or information with dissemination controls or other restrictive markings, as well as source code subject to the Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR) controlled software.) \Box Yes \Box No

+If yes, please describe briefly.

+Will the Beneficiary have access to "items" (e.g., infectious biological agents, hazardous chemicals, radioactive material and/or scientific equipment or instruments, including highly specialized computing equipment) in the performance of his/her job duties?

+If yes, are there any restrictions which would prevent the Beneficiary from having $access^$ to the items or its technology? \Box Yes \Box No

+If there are restrictions, please describe them briefly.

+Section 6: Contractual Issues

+If any research is being sponsored by another organization, has the sponsor imposed publication restrictions or has the sponsor provided information under a Non-Disclosure Agreement or Confidentiality Agreement? \Box Yes \Box No \Box N/A

+If any research of the Beneficiary is being spo onsored b y anoth er organization, has the organization indicated or imposed any specific national security controls? 🗆 Yes 🗆 No □ N/A

-Section 7: Deemed Export Questionnaire Certification
+Section 7: Deemed Export Affirmation

-I work, or will work, in a capacity
+I work, or will work, in a capacity that enables me to anticipate the particulars of the employment of Beneficiary, a citizen of, should he/she be granted permission from the U.S. Government to work within the Texas Tech University Health Sciences Center ("TTUHSC").

 I affirm that the contents of the foregoing Questionnaire are true to the best of my knowledge, information, and belief.
 I also certify that I have read the Definitions and Deemed Exports Q&A pages as attached.
 I understand that it is my responsibility to review the rules of the International Traffic In Arms Regulations and Export Administration Regulations.

 If at any time during Beneficiary's employment I become aware that technology or technical data has or will be released to Beneficiary in ways that were not addressed or anticipated by my answers to this Questionnaire, I will immediately notify the Office of International Employment Services in writing.

-I will also promptly notify the Office of Inter office or lab, or begins any work activity that is riting before the E Benef iciary moves to a new
+I will also promptly notify the Office of International Employment Services in writing before the Beneficiary moves to a new office or lab, or begins any work activity that is not disclosed in this Questionnaire.

 Signature of Supervisor: Date:

-Name:
+Name: -

-Title:
+Title: -

 Signature of Department Chair: Date:

-Name:
+Name: -

-Title:
+Title: -

-EXPORT O CONTROL CE RTIFIC ATION ST ATE MENT

-Complete as appropriate:

-☐No, a deemed export license is not required from either the US Department of Commerce or the US Department of State to release such technology or technical data to the international employee; or

-☐Yes, a deemed export license may be required.
-By signing below, I certify that an export license may be required to release project technology or technical data to the international employee (beneficiary) and I will prevent access to the controlled technology or technical data by the international employee until and unless I have received the required license or other authorization to release it to this beneficiary.

-I certify that I have reviewed the export control regulations applicable to this I-129 petition (H-1B or O-1 petition) and that, to the best of my knowledge, the information I have provided in connection with this petition is true and correct.
-I understand that information provided in connection with this petition is subject to the penalties for perjury and/or knowing submission of false statements to the Federal Government including fines up to \$10,000 and imprisonment up to five years, or both.

-PRINTED NAME Department Chair/ Faculty Sponsor SIGNATURE Faculty Spo epartment DATE ir
+NOTE: Upon completion of this Questionnaire, please return the original to the Office of International Employment Services.